 Amount of money to bring to Canada

-Bringing adequate amount of money to Canada helps an immigrant settle into the country and cover expenses such as accommodation, food, education, medication, etc. Therefore, bring as much fund as possible.
+Bringing an adequate amount of money to Canada helps an immigrant settle in to the country and cover expenses such as accommodation, food, education, medication, etc. Therefore, bring as many funds as possible.

 However, please note that you need to declare if you are bringing more than C$10,000 into Canada.
 Failure to do so could mean fine or even confiscation of funds.
 Declaration of funds covers: